cmusatyalab/coda-doc/man/vicetab.5.md

 ===========

-**vicetab** is a table of Coda data partitions found on individual servers comprising a Coda netowrk server.
+**vicetab** is a table of Coda data partitions found on individual servers comprising a Coda network server.
 This includes partition(s) used by the backup coordinator to store dump files to placed on a suitable backup media.
 This file must be shared among all machines comprising a Coda hub so edits should be done only on the designated